 Read More

-Until it closed in 2004 and the building was razed to make way for a new luxury high rise, Doctors Hospital stood on East End Avenue two blocks from our apartment.
-Opened in 1929 as a small, private hospital, originally for maternity cases, it was soon favored by celebrities and over the years counted Marilyn…
+Doctors Hospital and the Very Sharp Cheese Plane Until it closed in 2004 and the building was razed to make way for a new luxury high rise, Doctors Hospital stood on East End Avenue two blocks from our apartment.
+Opened in 1929 as a small, private hospital, originally for maternity cases, it was soon favored…

 Read More

-I’ve been called for jury service four or five times over the years, and once was even appointed forelady and tasked with announcing the jury’s verdict to the judge.
-One case I remember was about an accused shoplifter charged with taking clothing into a department store dressing room, removing all the price tags, and attempting…
+Doing My Civic Duty I’ve been called for jury service four or five times over the years, and once was even appointed forelady and tasked with announcing the jury’s verdict to the judge.
+One case I remember was about an accused shoplifter charged with taking clothing into a department store dressing room, removing all the…

 Read More